Starting Email Marketing and Your First Email Campaing (CH01)

 campaigns for Canon was shared on the O2 Australia fan page on Facebook.

 We have plenty of similar examples for campaigns with compelling content.
-In
+In order to facilitate social sharing, we have started to add 'Share this' functionality on our thank you pages, post registration.

 Read More...